In Nevada there are 2 types of applications for certification:

 Legal & Social Environment

-All foreign evaluated transcripts must give a detailed listing of each course indicating the U.S. equivalency of the semester hours and course descriptions in order to apply the 150 hour requirement accurately.
+All foreign evaluated transcripts must give a detailed listing of each course indicating the U.S. equivalency of the semester credits and course descriptions in order to apply the 150 hour requirement accurately.

-If you have questions regarding your education and the new requirement please contact the board office at (775) 786-0231.
+If you have questions regarding your education please contact the board office at (775) 786-0231.

 Provide results of a Rules of Professional Conduct (Ethics) exam taken within the last 3 years.
-If you have not taken the ethics exam or the last one taken is over 3 years old, the exam may be ordered through the AICPA Professional Ethics for CPA's (1 888-777-7077 Product #731593) or PES Ethics & Professional Conduct (1 800-990-2731).
+If you have not taken the ethics exam or the last one taken is over 3 years old, the exam may be taken from any provider of continuing education.

 Moral Character References:

-Moral character reference forms to be signed and notarized by individuals who will verify your fiscal integrity.
+Moral character reference forms to be signed by individuals who will verify your fiscal integrity.
 It should not be signed by a relative of the applicant.

 Continuing Education:

-Reciprocity Applicants Only: A minimum of twenty (20) hours of Continuing Education must be submitted with the application or within 12 months following the date of application.
+Reciprocity Applicants Only: A minimum of twenty (20) credits of Continuing Education must be submitted with the application or within 12 months following the date of application.

 NOTE:

 A file is established upon receipt of the application.
-All forms may be returned directly to the board from the individuals responsible for completion or you may accumulate the forms and send together with your application.
-Your application for licensure will not be presented to the Board for approval until your file is complete with all documents received.
-Please feel free to contact this office for the status of your application.
+All forms may be returned directly to the Board from the individuals responsible for completion or you may accumulate the forms and send together with your application.
+Staff will issue the license upon receipt of all documents to complete the file.
+Please click here for the status of your application.